ckhowell/mg/_posts/18-11-20-shower-screen-tips.md

 ---
 layout: post
 title: What Shower Screen is best for you
+intro: Our team are experts and can advise you in choosing the right fit for you and your bathroom.
+The three most important things to think about when choosing your Shower Screen is Design, Quality and Fit.
 blockquote: The three most important things to think about when choosing your Shower Screen is Design, Quality and Fit
 image: /img/showerscreens/product.jpg
 ---